pcarbo/kyoto/README.md

 to what we would expect, and what does that tell about

 + Compare the relatedness coefficients **R** estimated in the F2 and F34 mice.
-What do these relatedness coefficients tell you about these mice?
+What do these relatedness coefficients tell you about population structure and inbreeding in the these mice?

 + Optional: When we have the probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?

-+ Optional: generate matrix in a different way.
++ Optional: In human studies, people typically use a different realized relatedness matrix.
+Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as **R = X % * % t(X)**, where **X** is the n x p genotype matrix, where n is the number of samples, and p is the number of markers; that is, the matrix populated with the allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
+In my lecture, I claimed that this matrix would yield identical results.
+Implement this in the script, and demonstrate empirically that this relatedness matrix yields the same LOD scores at all SNPs.

 ###Exit slip